v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

 In Lab 1, your instructor assigned you the tenant suffix ID of a fellow student in your class.
 Your fellow student's tenant ID will represent the IT Consultant who will partner with Holly Dickson in building Adatum's new service request ticketing system.
 In this lab, you will provide your fellow student's tenant ID with access to the new ticketing system.
 In a lab 1 exercise, you authorized external access to your tenant from this student’s tenant ID.
 By providing external access to this tenant suffix ID, you and your fellow student will be able to collaborate through Microsoft Teams as you set up this new service request ticketing system (you will do this in the next lab that deals with Teams).

 In the previous lab exercise, you created a SharePoint team site called IT Services.
 As you develop this site, you will employ good security practices by limiting site access to Holly and your fellow student's tenant ID (this tenant ID represents the IT consultant).
 As you set up the new service request ticketing system, you will access the site using your fellow student's tenant ID to prove that the IT consultant can access the system.
 In the next lab involving Microsoft Teams, you will actually chat with your fellow student concerning the new ticketing system.
-Keep in mind that the student who was assigned as your IT consultant will also be taking on the role of Holly Dickson in his or her own lab, and you will be taking on the IT consultant role with another student.
+Keep in mind that the student who was assigned as your IT consultant will also be taking on the role of Holly Dickson in their own lab, and you will be taking on the IT consultant role with another student.
 Therefore, each student in the class will take on dual roles – that of Holly Dickson in the student’s own lab, and that of the IT consultant for a fellow student’s lab.

 ### Task 1 - Assign site permissions to your IT consultant